timwangmusic/Vacation-Planner/PULL_REQUEST_TEMPLATE/simple_template.md

 Before submitting this PR, please make sure:

 ## Description
-clearly describe your problem, bug or new feature
+clearly describe changes in your PR, new feature or bug fixes

 ## Root Cause
 Briefly describe the root cause and analysis of the problem